Skip to main content

 • You will feel comfortable during a feed and your nipples should not be sore.

-• do not push your baby onto your breast during latching if you can avoid it
+• let your baby attach gently - you do not need to push your baby onto your breast

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.